Understanding The Odds: How Do Sports Betting Odds Work

 Implied probability is an important concept to understand in sports betting.
 When looking at sports betting odds, regardless of whether they are in American, fractional or decimal form, you will want to understand what they represent.

 The odds tell you how likely the oddsmakers believe one side is to win the matchup compared to the other.
-Using implied probability you can calculate how often you would need your wager to cash to profit.
-This can give you a good idea of whether the odds are efficient or exploitable.
+Using implied probability, you can calculate how often you would need your wager to cash to profit.
+This process can give you a good idea of whether the odds are efficient or exploitable.

 • American odds: For American odds, the equation must be calculated differently depending on whether it is for a favorite or underdog.
 For favorites, it would be odds/(odds + 100) x 100.
-This means that if a team/player is -200 the equation is 200/(200 + 100) x 100, which equals 66.66.
+This means that if a team/player is -200, the equation is 200/(200 + 100) x 100, which equals 66.66.
 This means that the implied probability of a -200 chance winning is 66.7%.
 In contrast, for an underdog, the equation is 100/(odds +100) x 100.
 A +150 underdog would be calculated as 100/(150 + 100) x 100, equaling 40.
 This means a +150 underdog has an implied win probability of 40%.

 • Fractional odds: Since you will most commonly see fractional odds in horse racing in the US, let’s use this as an example.
 For fractional odds, the equation is denominator/(denominator + numerator) x 100.
 So, if a horse is 7/2, the equation would be 2/(7 + 2) x 100.
 Since this equals 22.22, a horse that is 7/2 has an implied win probability of 22.22%.